 Malman Law’s founder Attorney Steven Malman has over 25 years of experience handling personal injury, nursing home, medical malpractice, premises liability, construction and workers’ compensation cases..

 There is a statute of limitations for a malpractice case, and the sooner you bring the complaint, the easier it is for your attorney to find evidence.
 The statute of limitations is essentially a clock.
 If you pass the limitations, you can no longer seek compensation, regardless of how powerful the evidence is.

 As with all rules, there are exceptions.
 The statute does not begin until the date of discovery.
 Therefore, if you do not discover that you are a victim of malpractice for six years, then the clock does not start to count down until then.
 However, the statute clearly states that you must “reasonably discover.”

-There are different errors that might lead to different types of malpractice claims.
+There are different errors that cause your injury and might lead to different types of malpractice claims.
 These errors, while malpractice, have different requirements.
-Sometimes, more entities than just the physician are responsible for a certain type of malpractice case.
+Sometimes, more entities than just the physician are responsible for your type of malpractice case.

 Common types of malpractice claims include:

 To have a viable malpractice case, you must meet several basic requirements.
 These requirements include:

 One term that will come up frequently during a malpractice case is the “standard of care,” but what does that entail?
 To determine if a physician was negligent, you must prove that the defendant, the physician, breached the standard of care.
 This means that the duties and responsibilities in terms of conduct fell below what others in the same field would expect as the “acceptable” level of care.
 Essentially, the physician ultimately must have performed worse than another physician with the same qualifications and experience would have in the same situation.